 El Bosc de les Fades

-One of Barcelona’s most unique bars.
-You’ll swear you’re drinking in the middle of a forest when the simulated rain showers threaten you and your fairy and gnome drinking buddies.
-You won’t need an umbrella but try the sangria.
+One of Barcelona’s most unique bars in the Gothic Quarter?
+You’ll swear you’re drinking in the middle of a forest.
+The simulated rain showers are a cool effect, but at least you won’t need an umbrella to try the sangria.

-What surprises here are the reasonable prices for being such a sought after location.
-It’s connected to the Wax Museum but tickets aren’t required to enter.
+What surprises here are the reasonable drink prices for such a sought-after location.
+It’s connected to the Barcelona Wax Museum, but tickets aren’t required to enter.